FCanfran/ATM-DP/gdb/README.md

 - Run `txGenerator-split.py` to split the generated transactions in interaction-start and interaction-end interactions.
 - Run `txGenerator-join-split.py` to join multiple different transaction files and to split them in interaction-start and interaction-end interactions.

+### Optimized Version: `txGeneratorOptimized.py`

+Is a version of the original / base program so that the generation process is faster.
+The main idea is to avoid creating one different `ATM_subset` for each of the cards, and instead create only a certain limited number of `ATM_subset`'s that will be share among subsets of cards.

+Adjust the parameter:

+- `CARD_CHUNK_SIZE`: indicating the size/number of the set of cards that will share a same `ATM_subset`.